 What is the Meaning of “Holy“?

-Merriam-Webster defines holy as a “religious or morally good; exalted or worthy of complete devotion as one perfect in goodness and righteousness.”
+Merriam-Webster defines holy as a “religious or morally good; exalted or worthy of complete devotion as one perfect in goodness and righteousness”.

 For this reason, when we read about people like holy priests, who ministered to God in the Tabernacle, we often cannot relate to them.
 That is because we feel like we aren’t good enough to fit into that category.

-Then we read in the Scriptures that there were a lot holy objects in the Temple.
-Does that mean that these objects are “morally good” or “perfect in righteousness?”There is something that we are missing in both of these understandings.
+But then, we also read in the Scriptures that there were a lot objects in the Temple also described as “holy”.
+Does that mean that these objects were “morally good” or “perfect in righteousness”?

 Download your FREE Hebrew Words PDF: